-To solve these problems, Shwa also has its own system of measures, based on natural units.
+To solve these problems, we use Janus metrics, based on natural units.
 Natural units normalize certain physical constants, defining them as opposed to measuring them.
 The list of constants that have been normalized in various systems includes :

 There are also two important constants that can't be normalized: